 Houston Area Women's Center

 The Houston Area Women's Center is a safe haven for individuals affected by domestic or sexual violence, and includes shelter, counseling, and advocacy for all involved.
 The Show's support helps fund the center's Sunshine Learning Center, which provides a safe and nurturing learning environment for children between the ages of 3 months and 9 years, living at the shelter.

 Houston Community College Foundation – Public Safety Institute

 The Houston Community College Foundation – Public Safety Institute specializes in providing state-of-the-art training for students in law enforcement, fire protection and emergency medical services.
-Located on 39 acres at HCC's northeast campus, the Public Safety Institute meets the needs of 30 fire departments, 37 police departments, five federal agencies and many private sector employers.
+This year's funding will help support the development of an Emergency Telecommunications Center at the PSI.

 Houston Grand Opera